 1. Go Snowshoeing

-Strap on snowshoes (rentals available) for a ranger-guided tour at Paradise on on weekends in December in Mount Rainier National Park or a packaged tour on Saturdays at Crystal Mountain.
+Strap on snowshoes (rentals available) for a ranger-guided tour at Paradise on weekends in December in Mount Rainier National Park or a packaged tour on Saturdays at Crystal Mountain.

 2. Bring the kids to Paradise’s Snow Play Area